skmin-lab/unixmd/docs/source/bo/main.rst

 programs for standard computational chemistry applications, such as DFT or many wave function based methods.
 Among them, CASSCF method is interfaced with current version of UNI-XMD.

 - CASSCF is complete active space self-consistent field method.
-It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for excited state molecular dynamics.
+Molpro supports analytical gradients as well as nonadiabatic couplings, thus it can be used for excited state molecular dynamics.

 +--------+------+----+----+-----+